 - Basic needs.
 The fund supports efforts ensure that everyone in our communities can thrive and contribute, including expansion of affordable and safe housing; increase in access to critical health care services, including services for substance use disorders and access to dental care; increased access to healthy, fresh and locally produced foods, and efforts that address the causes of increased need for food assistance; and access to legal services regardless of income.

 The Tillotson Fund is supporting education from early childhood through adulthood.

-- Investing $5 million in a comprehensive series of early childhood development initiatives designed to reach every child in Coös County and make the region a model for excellence.
+- Investing in a comprehensive series of early childhood development initiatives designed to reach every child in Coös County and make the region a model for excellence.

 - Awarding scholarships to post-secondary students from Coös County and surrounding communities in Vermont from the Neil and Louise Tillotson Scholarship Fund.

 - Recognizing exemplary North Country teachers with the Louise Tillotson Teaching Fellowships and providing them with professional development and educational opportunities.